 We produce a wide range of cocoa powder with varying pH value, application and fat content.
-Cocoa powder is mostly used to make cocoa beverages and as flavourings and coatings in the manufacture of food and and beverage confectionery products.
+Cocoa powder is mostly used to make cocoa beverages and as flavourings and coatings in the manufacture of food and beverage and confectionery products.